simonlindgren/jupyterhub-configuration/README.md

 conda install jupyterlab
 jupyter labextension install @jupyterlab/hub-extension
 ```
-All users of the hub must have access to `jupyterhub`, so also do: `pip3 install jupyterhub`

-Check that it is now also installed in `/usr/local/bin`, using: `which -a jupyterhub`

 ### 4. Configure JupyterHub
 Your domain name (<your.address>, e.g. http://myhubserver.com) must be set up with your hosting provider to point to the static ip address of the server.